adamsilver/fdpb/07-a-filter-form.md

 Breaking widely understood conventions that relate to links and form controls can seriously harm the resulting experience.
 By keeping to conventions, users who encounter these components both visually and audibly, don't have to think.

 ## Using AJAX

+TODO: making a form submit as soon as a filter is selected, defeats batch filtering.

 Earlier we discussed the pros and cons of using links and form controls.
 Using links, may cause users to endure many page refreshes.
 And using form controls, may increase the chance of users seeing no results.